Overview

 Course content

-You'll study a range of areas relating to human health from stem cells and genetic manipulation through to food safety.
-The content of the programme means that you'll graduate with an understanding of the main subject areas in biosciences and medically related research and with an in-depth specialist knowledge of biochemistry.
+You'll study a range of areas relating to human health from molecular biology and genetics through to pathology and medical immunology.
+The content of the programme means that you will graduate with an understanding of the main subject areas in biosciences and medically related research.

 The placement year will follow year 2, if opted for.